paul1956/CareLink/README.md

 - 10/10/2022

 ## What's New in this release
+  New 3.5.6.11
+-   Fix crash on 780G Issue #25
+-   Lots of code cleanup
+-   Create more pump objects

   New 3.5.6.10
-  Fix crash on 780G Issue #24
+-   Fix crash on 780G Issue #24

   New 3.5.6.9
 -   Split Country settings to 3 tabs